hynek/structlog/README.rst

 The purpose of ``structlog`` is to allow you to log structured_, easily parsable_ data even if your logger doesn’t support it.
 Contrary to other alternatives, ``structlog`` is agnostic about the underlying logging layer and wraps whatever your preferred logger is.

-Each log entry is a dictionary until it needs to be transformed into something that is understood by your logger – we call it an *event dictionary*.
+The way to think about logging with structlog is that you log *events* that happen in certain *contexts*.

-A nice feature is that you can build your log entry incrementally by binding values to your logger:
+A context is just a dictionary of key/value pairs and one of the neat features of structlog is that you can build your context as you go and there’s no need to think about it as soon as you need to log something out.

 .. code-block:: pycon